-Clients who opt to use direct ownership as a way to keep insurance policy proceeds out of their estates often name their beneficiaries as the new owner.
-For example, if you have two children, you may decide to name them as the new owners of the policy.
+Clients who opt to use direct ownership as a way to keep life insurance policy proceeds out of their estates often name their beneficiaries as the new owner.
+For example, if you have two children, you may decide to name them as the new owners of the life insurance policy.
 Often, however, a trust would be preferable, for the following reasons:

 - One child may die prior to your death.
 If that should happen, the proceeds may be distributed in a manner that is not how you intended.